RIGHTBOOTH

 Multicasting is a feature that lets you replicate any screen from the Primary monitor onto one or more of the other monitors attached to your computer.

-For example, when users are recording video on the Record video screen you can opt to show this screen on one or more of the other monitors.
+For example, when users are taking photos on the primary monitor you might want to display the 'Show photo' event screen on the other monitors.
 To do this:

-• In the Screen Editor, choose the event's 'Record video' screen
+• In the Screen Editor, choose the event's 'Show photo' screen

 • On the Screen Toolbox, tick the Properties checkbox to show the Screen Properties

-• At the bottom of the Screen properties toolbox, tick the monitors you would like the Record video screen to be multicast onto.
+• At the bottom of the Screen properties toolbox, tick the monitors you would like the Show photo screen to be multicast onto.

-In the following example, we have a system configured with 3 monitors and we are multi-casting the 'Record video' screen onto both monitors 2 and 3:
+In the following example, we have a system configured with 2 monitors and we are multi-casting the 'Show photo' screen onto monitor 2:

 Picture